How do I get food stamps (SNAP)? (FAQs)

 - Spanish / Español

+"Food stamps" are dispensed by the Supplemental Nutrition Assistance Program (SNAP).
+You can get SNAP benefits (food stamps) by applying online or in-person.
 In Louisiana, the food stamp program is run by the state's Department of Children & Family Services, Office of Family Support.
 The Office of Family Support has offices in each parish.
-You can find the office nearest you by looking in the telephone book's government listings (blue pages) under State of Louisiana, or looking on the Department of Social Services' website at www.dss.louisiana.gov.
+You can find the office nearest you by searching the Department of Social Services' website at www.dss.louisiana.gov.

 - Interview.
 The Office of Family Support ("OFS") will set up an interview for you with a worker.
-Usually, you have to come to the OFS office for the interview.
-But you do not have to if all people living in your house are 65 or older, or disabled, and you cannot get someone to go to OFS for you.
+The interview may be in-person at the OFS office or over the telephone.
+You do not have to appear in-person if all people living in your house are 65 or older, or disabled, and you cannot get someone to go to OFS for you.
 OFS must then interview you by telephone or meet with you somewhere easier for you to get to.
 Before you leave your interview, write down your worker's name and telephone number so you know who to call if you have a question or problem.

 - Proof.
 You must give verification (proof) of some of your application answers.
 For example, you must prove the identity, income, immigration status, and some other things, of everyone in your house who is getting food stamps.
 The worker must give you a list in writing of what proof you need to get.
 By law, you have 10 days to get this proof to your worker.